Getting Started with Telnyx

 Outbound Calls

-Please note that outbound calls from the same IP address or SIP username are limited to 50 calls every 3 seconds.
-Telnyx retains the right to modify this limit at their discretion.
+⚠️ Outbound calls from the same IP address or SIP username are limited to 20 calls per second.
+Telnyx reserves the right to adjust this limit.

 Inbound Calls